Amy: Yes it's... great. A great miracle.

-- In the The Fairly OddParents!
-TV movie Fairly OddBaby, Wanda explains that in the Fairy World, male fairies carry the offspring in response to Timmy's inquiry about Cosmo being pregnant with his and Wanda's baby, Poof.
+- In The Fairly OddParents TV movie Fairly OddBaby, Wanda explains that in the Fairy World, male fairies carry the offspring in response to Timmy's inquiry about Cosmo being pregnant with his and Wanda's baby, Poof.
 Presumably fairy reproduction really does work like seahorses.
 Averted with the Anti-Fairies, however - Anti-Wanda was the one who gave birth to Foop.

 - This happens in the Dilbert TV show, when Dilbert launches a rocket that is supposed to go to other planets and bring back alien DNA, but it malfunctions and circles around the town after getting a sample of alien DNA, picking up random bits of Earth animal DNA (and robot parts), and then hits Dilbert and lodges itself in Dilbert's body.
 The result is that Dilbert becomes pregnant with a mutant being.

 - In Rocko's Modern Life, Filburt (a turtle) and Dr. Hutchison (a cat) get married and have... an egg.
 As a result of various events, Filburt has his friend Heifer (a steer) incubate it for him, causing Heifer to become possessive of it and develop maternal tendencies.
 When the egg hatches, out comes a cat, 2 turtles... and a steer.

 - Granted, Dr. Hutchison was shown to be half-turtle herself in an earlier episode so she could have laid the egg.